Project-Group-Computer-Networks/OurTorrent/client_implementaion/README.md

-# OurTorrent
+# Client Implementation

-OurTorrent is our attempt at developing a bittorrent client, which enables users to download files over internet in a P2P manner.
+Our attempt at developing a bittorrent client, which enables users to download any file over the internet in a P2P manner.

 ## Installation and Build :hammer_and_wrench:

-* Clone this repository on an Ubuntu machine and move to the working directory
+* Clone this repository on a Linux machine and move to the working directory

 ```bash
     $ git clone https://github.com/Project-Group-Computer-Networks/client_bittorent.git